Globoplox/make-it-right/README.md

 It is tested with [exiftool](https://exiftool.org/) and [exif-samples](https://github.com/ianare/exif-samples.git).

 It support reading and writing TIFF/EXIF data embedded into JIF (jpg) files.

 It does not support maker notes.
 It will attempt to write back maker notes when serializing, but it:

 - Will NOT write maker note at the same offset that they were read from
 - Will NOT correct offset included into maker notes if the maker notes block moved
 - WIll NOT parse or write back any maker note data that are not included within the data block whose size and offset are indicated by the makre note tag.

+## Is it production ready ?

+No, there might be alignment related issues when reading/writing some tags, and absence of maker notes supports might corrupt said maker notes.

 ## Quick overview of EXIF